Download PDF NOW !

 By consistently practicing this neutral perspective, professionals can navigate the complexities of their roles with enhanced clarity, ensuring that decisions are made from a place of genuine insight and equanimity.

-It’s noteworthy that ManagerUp introduces the CALM framework as a manifestation of mindfulness.
+It’s noteworthy that ManagerUp introduces the CALMA framework as a manifestation of mindfulness.
 As established previously, studies highlight the calming and restorative effects of integrating mindfulness into daily life, benefiting both psychological and physiological well-being.
 Importantly, these advantages accumulate over time, making regular and sustained practice the key to reaping the full rewards of mindfulness.

 IV.
 Why is Mindfulness the Game-changer in Today’s Business